Grover Cleveland Bergdoll

-Grover Cleveland Bergdoll (October 18, 1893 – January 27, 1966) was an early aviator, racing driver and World War I draft dodger, who went to Germany to avoid prison.
+Grover Cleveland Bergdoll (October 18, 1893 – January 27, 1966) was an American socialite, early aviator, and amateur racing driver, who became notorious as a draft dodger in World War I. He was imprisoned for this in 1920 but soon escaped to Germany, not returning to serve his sentence until 1939.

 Biography

-He was born in Philadelphia to a wealthy brewing family.
+Bergdoll was born in Philadelphia to a wealthy family, owners of the City Park Brewery and the Bergdoll Mansion.
 He was one of 119 people to train at the Wright Flying School, and in 1912 he purchased a Wright Model B biplane for $5,000.
 Bergdoll made several public flights from an airfield on family-owned land outside Philadelphia, and was the first person to fly an airplane between Philadelphia and Atlantic City, New Jersey.
-After 748 flights the plane was placed in storage; it was later rediscovered and restored, and in 1936 it was donated to the Franklin Institute.
+After 748 flights the plane was placed in storage.

 Bergdoll attempted to qualify for the 1915 Indianapolis 500 and also raced between 1911 and 1916, almost exclusively in his brother Erwin Bergdoll's cars.

 Although Bergdoll registered for the draft, he skipped a physical and failed to turn in a questionnaire on his fitness for duty.
-He was declared a deserter in 1918 (As he never enlisted he was actually guilty of evading Article 58 of the Selective Service Act of 1917), eluded police for two years, and was arrested at his home in January 1920.
-After he was found guilty of desertion at a court-martial at Fort Jay on Governors Island, he was sentenced to five years in prison.
+He was declared a deserter in 1918 (as he never enlisted, he was actually guilty of evading Article 58 of the Selective Service Act of 1917), eluded police for two years, and was arrested at his home in January 1920.
+After he was found guilty of desertion at a court-martial at Fort Jay on Governors Island in New York City, he was sentenced to five years in prison.

 Five months later, military authorities allowed Grover to be released under guard to recover a cache of gold he claimed to have buried near Hagerstown, Maryland.
 During a stop at his Philadelphia home, he escaped with his chauffeur.
 Despite a nationwide manhunt, the duo managed to cross the border into Canada and sail to Germany, ultimately finding refuge in Eberbach at a hotel owned by Bergdoll's uncle.
+Warren G. Harding ordered the seizure of Bergdoll's assets, worth $535,000, under the Trading with the Enemy Act of 1917.